Sabnaj-42/2nd-brain/Kubernetes/README.md

 - The apiserver writes the new object’s data into etcd.
 - The controllers and schedulers read from etcd to take action (like creating Pods).
 - The cluster’s current state is always synced with the desired state stored in etcd.

+### Pod anti-Affinity:
+- Pod anti-affinity is a Kubernetes scheduling rule that tells the scheduler not to place certain Pods together on the same node (or even in the same zone or rack).
+- Its primary purpose is to ensure that certain pods are not co-located on the same node or within the same failure domain (like an availability zone or region), thereby enhancing fault tolerance and resilience.
+- Let's assume, we have three replica(web-0, web-1, web-2) of our web app.
+Without anti-affinity, kubernetes might schedule all three on the same node- it there's enough CPU and memory.
+In that case, it the node fails -> all three Pods fo down.
+- Anti-affinity is done by using level-selector